New Cathedral of Cuenca: Baldalquino

 This is the main element that stands out from the interior of the entire Cathedral.
 It is made of cedar wood, and carved and bathed entirely with gold leaf.
 Its shape imitates the canopy of St. Peter's Basilica in Rome.
 Its construction was entrusted to the Salesians, and it was Father Carlos Crespi who brought Brother Pedro Gazzoli to execute it.
 Laminated gold plates were purchased in Germany.

 On a marble base stand four large salomonic columns, decorated on three levels:

 The first level, with a spiral agreement.

 The next two, with branches or plant motifs.

 All this ends with Corinthian capitals.
-On these sits a few capitals that are joined together by a cornice.
+On these sits a few capitals that are joined by a cornice.
 Finally, a semicircle is set, decorated by a series of curved lines.
 This baldachin has an approximate height of twenty meters, crowned by two sculptures of triumphant angels on the sides of the arch and in the center with a cross.

 Complementary space of the cathedral

 Dwelling

 At the back of the temple, there is a house with a tile roof that surrounds the apse, and is attached to the rest of the building.
 It has superimposed rows of windows and windows, with a marked horizontality reinforced by cornices and marcapisos.
 Its facade is topped by a balustrade and a tympanum, characteristic elements of an architecture of Renaissance influence.

 In the lower part, there are three stores, in which commercial activities are carried out, independent of the ecclesiastics.
-These tents are leased, and the funds obtained are used to support the nuns, who do maintenance work at the Cathedral, while on the upper part there are two departments, one on each side of the apse.
+These tents are leased, and the funds obtained are used to support the nuns, who do maintenance work at the cathedral, while on the upper part there are two departments, one on each side of the apse.
 In the North department, religious reside who maintain the temple.
 In the South Department, sisters reside who dedicate themselves to missionary activities.